Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 - ![Columns](/Assets/Icons/Columns02.png "[Columns]") Columns
   Place the mouse on this entry to display the *Columns* sub-menu.
 Add or remove columns by marking or unmarking the corresponding checkbox.
 - ![Checbox](/Assets/Icons/Checkbox02.png "[Checkbox]") Filter
   Place the mouse on this entry to display the search bar.
-Enter a search value in the search bar and mark the checkbox to filter the rows according to the search value.
+Enter a search value in the search bar and click the checkbox to filter the rows according to the search value.

 All information provided in columns is read-only, except for the *Doc* column.